Evaluating the Efficacy of LLM-Based Reasoning for Multiobjective HPC Job Scheduling: Experiments

 \subsection{Comparison across diverse workload scenarios}

-We evaluated our LLM-based scheduling approach against traditional baselines across seven workload scenarios with 60 jobs each, with performance metrics normalized relative to FCFS as the baseline.
+We evaluated our LLM-based scheduling approach against traditional baselines across seven workload scenarios with 60 jobs each, with performance metrics normalized relative to FCFS (baseline=1.0).
 The results, shown in the normalized metrics chart (Figure~\ref{fig:react-exp2}), reveal distinct performance patterns that highlight the strengths and limitations of different scheduling approaches under varying workload characteristics.
-Note that the figure did not include Heterogeneous Mix becasue it will be covered in next section.
+Note that the figure did not include Heterogeneous Mix because it will be covered in the section \ref{sec:scalability}.Also, the average wait time for all methods, including FCFS, was 0.0.
+Since the normalization is performed relative to FCFS, the resulting value becomes undefined (0/0) and is therefore omitted from the comparison.